thatside/cv/README.md

 [Email](mailto:harammin@gmail.com) / [LinkedIn](https://www.linkedin.com/in/thatside/) / [GitHub](https://github.com/thatside/)

+## Profile
+Backend/Fullstack Software Engineer with more than 6 years of professional experience in creating modern, elaborate and useful applications.

+Interested in using new practices , tools and languages in my work.
+Prefer to take responsibility over the project I am working and push it beyond the limits.
+Good in team work, but not afraid to work on my own.

+Looking for backend/infrastructure-focused positions using Symfony, Golang or Kotlin (as migration target).
+Not interested in frontend-only job offers and Laravel framework.

 ## Employment history

 **Backend/Fullstack Software Engineer, Outsourcing** @ [Zaraffasoft](http://zaraffasoft.com/) _(Aug 2016 - Jan 2021)_ <br>